Application design & optimization

 If you're planning on growing large and expect a lot of traffic, you will end up putting your static files (images, videos, css and js files, ...) behind a Content Delivery Network.
 Nowadays, you can do this pretty effortless with specialized services.
 Some services work best with a dedicated (sub)domain for your static contents, such as img.yourdomain.com.
 If you expect to use them in the future, you should implement the required structure from the start.
 Also a good precaution is to setup your cache headers properly from the start.

 Well, talking about database optimization could easily fill a whole book — or books.
-The most basic tips for relational databases, such as MySQL:
+We have a help article about the most basic tips for relational databases, such as MySQL, over here.

 Sure, a request to a static file can be delivered faster than a request handled by a dynamic script - nonetheless, the more static requests are performed by your App, the more it has to do overall.
 More is more in the end.
 If you split up the traffic in dynamic and static requests, by utilizing a cloud hosting service, all the requests for static files are not handled by your App anymore but by another server somewhere else.
 Resulting, your App on fortrabbit acts as the motor for your PHP scripts, while a host dedicated to delivering static files takes care of the rest.